setting, settings and more settings

 The video below was made with all the above points in mind, What Do I Mean By This? simple, the Legend is setup exactly the same to how I use it on the Thames.
 It isn't setup to pass the test this is a really important point, your magical settings are irrelevant if they're not the ones used in the fields.
 All the other machines included in the video are single frequency and hardly have any settings at all, just the basics.
 You can judge the performance yourself but how come my analog machines perform so well being outdated single frequency units without an endless amount of amazingly complicated settings?
 I'll tell you why, because a vast amount of the options on the digital units aren't actually needed but it gives the consumer a lot to play with and it creates this illusion of value.
 Do you really think the companies could get away with selling their machines for the money they do if they only had 3 or 4 settings on them, of course not.

-In the grand scheme of things, none of this really matters, what does matter though, is the shills and sellouts who are either paid or on commission by the leading companies to peddle their 'our detector is supeior bullshit.
+In the grand scheme of things, none of this really matters, what does matter though, is the shills and sellouts who are either paid or on commission by the leading companies to peddle their "our detector is superior" bullshit.

 Comments